Fuyy11/Emotional-Intelligence-Job-Satisfaction-Leadership-Effectiveness-12435011/research-assessment.md

     5. May include references not cited in-text

         -   [x] Objective attempt
-        -   [ ] Objective met
+        -   [x] Objective met
-        -   Grader comments:
+        -   Grader comments: Take a look at your bib file and/or Zotero.
+There are some issues with formatting, capitalization, spelling at a few spots

 ### Notebooks and code chunks